MobileProto16/Mobile-Proto-16/final/README.md

 ![](http://edn.embarcadero.com/article/images/31863/classdiagramno3d.gif)

 Define all the classes and fragments you will be creating and draw out class diagrams for all the major classes.
-Whenever there are communication between classes, make those connections between class diagrams.
-[Here](http://edn.embarcadero.com/article/31863#classdiagrams) is more info on how to do that.
+For each class, list all the variables as well as methods available within it.
+Whenever there is communication between classes, draw those connections between class diagrams.
+[Here](http://edn.embarcadero.com/article/31863#classdiagrams) is more info on how to make class diagrams.

 #### Design Writeup